 Doak Finch joins Penn State staff after 11 seasons at Virginia

-In her fifth season on staff, McMillan helped 11 different swimmers earn All-American honors at the NCAA Championships and guided the men's and women's squads to top-40 finishes at the NCAA Championships for the third straight season.
+In her seventh season on staff, McMillan helped 11 different swimmers earn All-American honors at the NCAA Championships and guided the men's and women's squads to top-40 finishes at the NCAA Championships for the third straight season.
 McMillan helped the men's squad finish 20th and the women's team grab a 29th place showing at the NCAA Championships.

 A host of Nittany Lions etched their names into the record books with All-America efforts at the championships, as four men's swimmers earned 10 All-America honors and seven women's competitors brought home 10 All-America certificates.
 Nate Savoy claimed individual honorable mention All-American honors in the 100 and 200 backstroke, while also helping two relay team's earn first team All-America status.
 Merritt Krawczyk finished her career with honorable mention All-America accolades in the 200 IM and Megan Siverling claimed her first career honorable mention All-America honors in the 1,650 freestyle.
 A pair of relay teams also earned All-America status for the women's program.

 During her first four seasons in Happy Valley, McMillan helped at least one Nittany Lion advance to the NCAA Championships each year and seen the women's team finish among the top-40 three times and the men's squad grab top-30 finishes each of the past two seasons at the national meet.
 On an individual level, 21 of her pupils garnered All-America honors on 54 occasions.